top of page

 Perhaps, even with the limited capabilities of a single-tone car horn, people have still managed to create a new language of the road.
 Consider your own experiences hearing cars honk.
 A light, quick tap to the horn often is a gentle nudge to tell another driver that a light has turned green, whereas a long, drawn-out horn often conveys frustration.
 In this way, drivers often use rhythm and duration to convey different meanings.
 Even though drivers’ horns are limited to a single note, is it possible that people are still able to communicate just as well as they did with coach horns?

 So, what are the vehicle horns of the future?
 Surprisingly, melodic signals, like those of the coach horn, might once again be on the rise!
-Tesla car company now offers a customizable horn option, in which owners can upload their own audio file as a car horn.
+Tesla now offers a customizable horn option, in which owners can upload their own audio file as a car horn.
 This suggests that the car horn is being used for creative expression, as users display their personality with humorous, musical, or tranquil signals.
 This brings with it, however, the possibility of once again creating a specific series of horn calls to mean specific things, just as it was with the coach horn.

 Do you think that we should reintroduce a musical car horn for the purpose of communication?